Vancouver Stock Exchange

 The Vancouver Stock Exchange (VSE) was a stock exchange based in Vancouver, British Columbia.
 It was incorporated 1906.
-On November 29, 1999 the VSE was merged into the Canadian Venture Exchange (CDNX).
+On November 29, 1999, the VSE was merged into the Canadian Venture Exchange (CDNX).

 History

 It was incorporated 1906 and was the third major stock exchange in Canada, after the Toronto Stock Exchange (TSX) and Montreal Stock Exchange (MSE), and featured many small-capitalization, mining, oil and gas-exploration stocks.

-In 1989, Forbes magazine labelled the VSE the "scam capital of the world."
-In 1991, it listed some 2,300 stocks.
-Some local figures stated that the majority of these stocks were either total failures or frauds.
-A 1994 report by James Matkin (Vancouver Stock Exchange & Securities Regulation Commission) made reference to "shams, swindles and market manipulations" within the VSE.
-Regardless, it had roughly C$4 billion in annual trading in 1991.

-On November 29, 1999 the VSE was merged into the Canadian Venture Exchange (CDNX) (now known as the TSX Venture Exchange), along with the Alberta Stock Exchange (ASE) and the minor-cap stocks from the Bourse de Montréal (MSE).
-The trading floor of the old VSE remained as the trading floor of the new CDNX.